Credibility in Second-Price Auctions: An Experimental Test: Experimental Design

 Our experiment consists of three players (two buyers and one seller) participating in a sealed bid auction for a single fictitious commodity.
 Each play of the auction is a round.
 Subjects play 10 rounds in an experimental session.
 At the beginning of the experiment, each subject is randomly assigned to the role of either a buyer (2/3 chance) or a seller (1/3 chance).
 Subjects' roles are fixed across all 10 rounds, but subjects are randomly and anonymously re-matched into groups of three at the start of each round.
 We use a hypothetical currency (tokens) to keep track of subjects' earnings throughout the experiment.
 Each subject starts the experiment with a token balance: buyers start with 100 tokens and sellers start with 0 tokens.
 At the end of a round, each subject's earnings are added to her token balance.
 At the end of the experiment, each subject is paid the sum of her final token balance (where 20 tokens = £1) and her payoff from two elicitation tasks.\footnote{We elicit risk attitudes using a task from \citet{potters} and we elicit a measure of lying aversion using a task from \citet{gneezy}.}

 We now describe the general structure of the experiment.
 At the beginning of a round, each buyer is randomly given a value for the item.
 The values are drawn independently and uniformly from the set of integers between 0 and 100 (inclusive).
 The buyers' values are private information.
-Each buyer independently and simultaneously submits a bid for the item.\footnote{The minimum possible bid is 0 tokens and the maximum possible bid is 100 tokens.
-Buyers are allowed to bid above their values.}
+Each buyer independently and simultaneously submits a bid for the item.\footnote{ The minimum possible bid is 0 tokens and the maximum possible bid is 100 tokens.
+Buyers are allowed to bid any amount in this interval, regardless of their values.}

 The outcome of the auction depends on the treatment.
 We use a between-subject experimental design where each subject participates in one of the following three conditions:

 \begin{enumerate} \item Credible second-price auction (CSP): The buyer who submits the highest bid wins the item.
 The price of the item is equal to the amount of the lowest bid. \item Non-credible second-price auction (NCSP): The seller can select either buyer as the winner and can set the price of the item to be any amount that is not greater than the winner's bid. \item First-price auction (FP): The buyer who submits the highest bid wins the item.
 The price of the item is equal to the amount of the highest bid. \end{enumerate}